 Recent news reports and emails from PEXA have described a fraud involving the PEXA workspace.
-Any users of the PEXA workspace need to read this bulletin for tips on how to avoid this happening to them.
+Any users of the PEXA workspace need to read this alert for tips on how to avoid this happening to them.

 The fraudster appears to have gained access to a subscriber’s email account and intercepted a change of password email allowing them to change the subscriber’s password.
 This then allowed them to create a new user account which gave them access to the workspace where they changed the bank account details that had already been entered.
 When the subscriber returned to the workspace to complete the transaction they did not notice the account details had been changed and the transaction was completed with money transferred to the wrong account.